Azure/reliable-web-app-pattern-dotnet/reliable-web-app.md

 using industry-standard algorithms and key lengths.

 <!-- source: https://learn.microsoft.com/en-us/azure/key-vault/general/overview -->
-Access to a key vault requires proper authentication and authorization before a caller (user or application) can get access.
+Access to key vault also requires proper authentication and authorization before a caller (user or application) can get access.
 Authentication establishes the identity of the caller, while authorization determines the operations that they are allowed to perform.
 Authentication is done via Azure Active